 Social, economic, and cultural factors strongly affect a person’s body weight, physical activity, diet, and alcohol intake.
 Most Americans would like to adopt a healthy lifestyle, but find it hard to follow diet and activity guidelines.

 Researchers have identified some things that are helping to make Americans physically inactive and overweight or obese.
 For instance:

 The current increase in overweight and obesity is a special concern in certain groups, particularly children, who are establishing life-long behaviors that affect health.

-In the workplace – Many people spend the majority of their days at work.
-Employers can offer healthy food options in the vending machines and cafeteria, inexpensive access to a gym, and work-based health programs like the American Cancer Society’s Active for Life.
+In the workplace – Many people spend most of their days at work.
+Employers can offer healthy food options in the vending machines and cafeteria, inexpensive access to a gym, and work-based health programs.

 One person can make a difference in their work environment with these ideas: